a. The writer of a book, article, or other text.

 2. To write or construct (an electronic document or system): authored the company's website.

-[Alteration (influenced by authentic, authoritative, and other technical terms of Greek origin spelled with th) of Middle English auctour, autor, from Old French auctur, autor, from Latin auctor, creator, from auctus, past participle of augēre, to create; see aug- in the Appendix of Indo-European roots.]
+[Alteration (with th influenced by authentic, since an authentic document or source is one emanating from its author or reflecting an author's views) of Middle English auctour, autor, from Anglo-Norman, from Latin auctor, creator, from auctus, past participle of augēre, to create; see aug- in the Appendix of Indo-European roots.]

 au·thori·al (ô-thôrē-əl, ô-thŏr-) adj.